Jchips/caps/README.md

 - What was your key takeaway?

   My key takeaway is an understanding of the basics of event driven programming and a stronger understanding of mock functions with jest.
+Also, learning how to use Socket.io.

 - Events